raleel/mythras-srd/0007_Magic.md

 #### Fatal Flaw

-The character must consume or make contact withcontact a substance every four hours or suffer a level of Fatigue.
+The character must consume or contact a substance every four hours or suffer a level of Fatigue.
 A successful Endurance check can stave this off, but the difficulty of this check increases by one grade for each additional four hours the requirement isn't met.

 #### Limited Control